Ayush-Poddar-2003/TUTORIALS/JAVA/23_JDBC.md

 ---

 ### DriverManager class
-The DriverManager class is the component of JDBC API and also a member of the java.sql package.
-The DriverManager class acts as an interface between users and drivers.
-It keeps track of the drivers that are available and handles establishing a connection between a database and the appropriate driver.
-It contains all the appropriate methods to register and deregister the database driver class and to create a connection between a Java application and the database.
-The DriverManager class maintains a list of Driver classes that have registered themselves by calling the method DriverManager.registerDriver().
-Note that before interacting with a Database, it is a mandatory process to register the driver; otherwise, an exception is thrown.
+- Component of JDBC API and a member of the java.sql package.
+- Acts as an interface between users and drivers.
+- It keeps track of the drivers that are available
+- It contains all the methods to register and deregister the database driver class
+- Maintains a list of Driver classes that have registered themselves by calling the method DriverManager.registerDriver().
+- Note that before interacting with a Database, it is a mandatory process to register the driver; otherwise, an exception is thrown.